-2043 H.M.
-Black Engineering Building 515.294.4932 www.me.iastate.edu/students/advising/ me-advising@iastate.edu
+2620 Howe Hall 515.294.4932 www.me.iastate.edu/students/advising/ me-advising@iastate.edu

-The department advising center is located in 2043 Black Engineering.
-The Center has five academic advisors and a program assistant who communicate departmental policies and directives from the faculty to the advising center.
-Students can stop by for walk-in appointments during hours of operation, 8 a.m. - 11:50 a.m. and 1 p.m. - 5 p.m., Monday through Friday.
-If the student's advisor is available, the student can usually see him or her immediately.
-If a student's assigned advisor is unavailable, the student can either visit with another advisor or make an appointment through the program assistant.
-Students may also contact their advisor by phone or email.
+The department advising center is located in 2620 Howe Hall.
+The Center has eight academic advisers and a program assistant who work to assist our students from orientation to graduation.
+Students can make appointments during the hours of operation, 8 a.m. - 11:50 a.m. and 1 p.m. - 5 p.m., Monday through Friday.
+You can drop in, however, it is not preferred-appointments guarantee you will be seen.
+Students may also contact their adviser by phone or email.

-John Wagner Phone 294-3686 E-mail: jdwagner@iastate.edu
+John Wagner E-mail: jdwagner@iastate.edu

 John is the Director of the Kiewit Undergraduate Student Services Center.
 John has a B.A. in Community Health Education and a M.A. in Agency Counseling from the University of Northern Iowa.
-John has been working at Iowa State for over 15 years beginning as a social work trainer, then an academic advisor in the College of Design and now an advisor with the department of Mechanical Engineering.
+John has been working at Iowa State for over 15 years beginning as a social work trainer, then an academic adviser in the College of Design and now an adviser with the department of Mechanical Engineering.

-Lisa Phillips Phone 294-1744 E-mail: lisap1@iastate.edu
+Jessie Vosseller E-mail: jessiev@iastate.edu